branciard/PolkadotFrenchAmbassy/README.md

 You can help him, by clicking help translate and the top of the page.
 If help is needed to review translation, you can also use and create issue here.

+# W3F Bounties

+W3F Bounties are small rewards, offered as an incentive to solve specific issues within your Github.

 # You section idea ? add a Pull Request